techcommdude/commerce/README.md

 This simple app is an eBay-like e-commerce auction site that will allow users to post auction listings, place bids on listings, comment on listings, and add listings to a “watchlist.”

-This project is deployed on Heroku (please have patience since the instance is likely sleeping but will wake up after a few seconds): <a href="https://python-django-commerce.herokuapp.com/">https://python-django-commerce.herokuapp.com/</a>

 A screencast of the project is available on YouTube:

 <a href="http://www.youtube.com/watch?feature=player_embedded&v=6WfF_JHMtnU
 " target="_blank"><img src="auctions/static/static/Commerce3.gif"
 alt="Commerce by Geoff Farnell" width="600" height="360" /></a>

-You can log in to the Heroku app above with this account that is already entered by default.
+You can log in to the app with this account that is already entered by default.
 No registration is required (although you can register):

 * username: **guest**
 * password: **123**